zeidon/zeidon-joe/QuickWalkThrough.md

     at com.quinsoft.zeidon.standardoe.CommitMultiplOIs.commit(CommitMultiplOIs.java:402)
 ```

 This error is telling us that the OI is missing the required entity Product.
-This error is thrown because in the ERM we specified that the minimum number of Products that an OrderDetail entity can have is one and we haven't specified a Product for the new OrderDetail.
+This error is thrown because in the ERM we specified that the minimum number of Products for an OrderDetail is one and we haven't specified a Product for the new OrderDetail.
 We could try creating a new Product like this:

 ```scala
 order.OrderDetail create()